Deed of Trust vs Mortgage – What’s the Difference?

 - Beneficiary (Creditor)

 A promissory note is a crucial document that serves as evidence of the borrower’s obligation to repay a loan or debt.
-The promissory note is typically secured by the trust property, which acts as collateral for the loan.
+The trust property typically secures the promissory note and serves as collateral for the loan.
 In the event of non-payment, the trustee has the authority to initiate foreclosure proceedings to recover the owed money by selling the property.

 Consequently, a Deed of Trust plays a critical role in the home financing process, providing both security for the lender and a pathway for the borrower to obtain necessary funds to purchase their home.

-In a Deed of Trust, the title is split into two: the legal title and equitable title.
+In a Deed of Trust, the parties divide title into two parts: legal title and equitable title.
 The legal title is the formal ownership of the property, while the equitable title is the right to use and benefit from the property.
-Legal title is held by the trustee (neutral third-party), while equitable title is retained by the trustor (borrower).
+The trustee holds legal title, and the trustor (borrower) keeps equitable title.

 Registration of Trust –

-A Deed of Trust is typically recorded to provide constructive notice to the public, ensuring transparency in property ownership.
+Recording a deed of trust gives the public constructive notice and promotes transparency in property ownership.
 This principle is a cornerstone of the Torrens System, a legal framework designed to establish clear and indisputable property titles.

 Proper recording in the designated registry safeguards the rights of all parties involved in the trust agreement.
-For example, when land is transferred to a trustee (a neutral third party), recording this transfer publicly affirms the beneficiary’s (creditor’s) interest, making the trust legally recognized and enforceable against any third party.
+For example, when the trustor transfers land to a neutral trustee, recording the transfer publicly affirms the beneficiary’s interest and makes the trust legally recognized and enforceable against third parties.

 This process, known as registration or recording, involves entering a notation in the certificate of title.
-This entry includes a reference to the specific volume and page number in the registration book where the record is stored.
-If a party claims an interest in registered land due to an implied or constructive trust, they are generally required to file a sworn statement in the appropriate registry to formally establish their claim.
+The recorder lists the registration book’s exact volume and page number where it files the record.
+If you claim an interest in registered land based on an implied or constructive trust, you generally must file a sworn statement with the appropriate registry to establish your claim.

 How is the Deed of Trust Created?